Allmendinger gets another road-course win in Portland debut - WHIZ News

 Coming out of the ninth caution with four laps to go, Snider led but Allmendinger was close behind and quickly moved ahead on the inside, making light contact with Snider.
 Austin Hill finished third.

+“To me, that’s good hard racing.
+It’s not like he dumped me for no reason or spun me out or anything.
+He just got into me a little bit,” Snider said.
+“I mean, all those restarts were extremely rough, so for him to just kind of rub my door a little bit, I mean, that’s racing to me.”

-Allmendinger was set to leave Portland shortly after the race to head to the Cup Series race at World Wide Technology Raceway outside of St. Louis.
+Allmendinger was set to leave shortly after the race to head to the NASCAR Cup Series race at World Wide Technology Raceway outside of St. Louis.

-Allmendinger was the favorite in the field but he got off to a tough start when he was among seven drivers sent to the back because of unapproved adjustments, and then had to pit after the first lap after going into the grass on the fourth turn.
+He was the favorite in the field at PIR but he got off to a tough start when he was among seven drivers sent to the back because of unapproved adjustments, and then had to pit after the first lap because he went into the grass.

+“I was awful.
+I cannot believe I crashed before we went green.
+I was off the racetrack I think four times,” he said.
+“Yeah, I made all kinds of mistakes all over the place.”

-Sam Mayer got knocked out of the race early, bringing out the caution on laps 14-16.
-Ty Gibbs, who has two road-course victories among his seven overall wins, went on to win the opening stage.
-The 19-year-old driver was second last weekend in Charlotte.
+Ty Gibbs, who has two road-course victories among his seven overall wins, won the opening stage.
+The 19-year-old driver for Joe Gibbs Racing was second last weekend in Charlotte.

-The rain let up early in the second and Riley Herbst appeared to get tapped and spun off the track.
-Darren Dilley’s car was seriously damaged in aftermath.
-Herbst’s day was also over.

 Gibbs had pushed his lead to nine seconds when he got hit by Jesse Iwuji, bringing out a caution with eight laps left in the second stage.
 Iwuji was penalized two laps.